Written and Created by PaperCraftCentral Susan

 ~Frank Lloyd Wright

-Have you ever tried an Adhesive Removal tool?
 Let me ask you something else as well: Have you ever had one of those days where everything you stuck down wasn't in the right place?
-I sure have and it can be very upsetting when there is still some residue left on my project from the adhesive I used.

 Some adhesive is heat activated so cautiously try using a hair dryer or a heat tool on it if you cannot get it apart by manual means.

 Is there is still a bit of the sticky stuff left on the project after you have separated it, take out your Adhesive Remover tool.
-It looks like a lump of square resin but it is in fact a lifesaver in a situation like this.
+It looks just like a humble lump of square resin but it is in fact a lifesaver in a situation like this.

 When you have picked up some of the unwanted residue, roll or pull the sticky stuff from the resin and discard it, and if there are any more bits that need to be removed from your project, apply the tool again, rolling and lifting the unwanted stuff off.